Set 11 | 501 - 550

 (N.) (कोशिका विज्ञान)

-Example: She chose cytology as her specialization in biology.
+Sentence: She chose cytology as her specialization in biology.

 A reckless person who enjoys doing dangerous things